Think cruising isn’t for you? Think again…Celebrity Edge might be just what you’re looking for for your next vacation.

 What exactly do these beverage packages include, you might ask?
 We found this explanation in the terms and conditions…”Classic beverage package option includes beverages up to $9 per serving, all soda selections, fresh and bottled juices, premium coffees, teas and non-premium bottled water, and server gratuities (amount based on gratuity guidelines).
 Classic non-alcoholic beverage package includes all soda selections, fresh and bottled juices, premium coffees, teas and non-premium bottled water and server gratuities (amount based on gratuity guidelines).
 Premium beverage package: Enjoy our entire selection of fine craft beers, top-shelf spirits, premium cocktails and wines-by-the-glass up to $15 per serving.
 Indulge in unique craft cocktails, extra-large martinis, even top-shelf and speciality cocktails.
 Plus, with purchase of this Premium Package, you can enjoy a 20% discount on all wines by the bottle purchased on board, even our prized Reserve Wine list and Rare Wine list.”

-Hope that makes it a bit clearer.
+Hope that makes it a bit clearer for those who, like me, are new to cruising again.
 You’ll have access to beverages all over the ship – and you can take them with you as you journey around the ship too (we thought that was pretty cool).

 Entertainment wise, there’s plenty to explore onboard Celebrity Edge.
 We loved their modern casino, complete with events, tournaments and its own bar, and theatre buffs will no doubt enjoy the modern musical interpretations of classics like Shakespeare with the Edge’s own ‘A Hot Summer Night’s Dream’ (we’ll admit it’s not our cup of tea, but you do you).
 Head to The Club to check out Celebrity Edge’s laser maze, drone racing, archery, retro gaming and interactive game shows during the day, or dance to DJs and live music come nightfall.
 There’s plenty of resources to take care of the younger sailors too so the adults can relax – bliss!